Sean-nós dance: Characteristics

 Sean-nós dance is characterised by its "low to the ground" footwork, improvised steps, free movement of the arms, and an emphasis upon a "batter" (which sounds out more loudly the accented beat of the music).
-It is counted in beats of 8.
-It is traditionally a solo dance form.
 Because sean-nós dancing is improvisational, it is not necessary for a pre-arranged routine or choreography to be decided upon by the dancer.
 Spontaneous expression is highly valued.
 Therefore, it is less common to see groups performing synchronised sean-nós dance (which requires choreography in advance).
 Instead, the dancers may dance in turns, playing off the energy of the other.

 Contrasted with stepdance

-Sean-nós dancing is similar to the more formal, competition oriented stepdance, but is more freeform in its expression.
-Stepdancing is recognisable by its stylised dance clothing, high kicks, and arms kept rigidly to the side.
-In comparison, the sean-nós dancers generally wear street clothing and their arms usually move with the natural rhythm of the dance or are kept loosely at their side.
-Some dancers incorporate large arm movements in their dance.
-Personal style is highly valued in sean-nós dancing.
+Sean-nós dancing is similar to, and likely influenced, the more modern, formalised and competitive Irish stepdance, although it is more freeform in its expression given it is not competitive.
+Stepdancing is noted for its stylised clothing, high kicks, fancy footwork, and good posture, with arms kept rigidly to the side of the body.
+In comparison, sean-nós dancers generally do not place emphasis on any particular costuming, wearing any clothing they happen to have on.
+Posture is not a key point, as with competitive dance, other than basics such as standing up relatively straight—or at least enough to execute the steps.
+Sean-nós dancers' arms also usually move more freely, swinging with the natural rhythm of the dance, or are kept more loosely at the side rather than rigidly.
+This is very similar to the Scottish-based dance of Cape Breton, Nova Scotia, in which many dancers incorporate larger arm movements in their performances.
+Personal style is highly valued in sean-nós.

-Competition oriented stepdancing can be danced with a soft or a hard shoe, depending on the type of dance.
-Sean-nós dancing is done with any available street shoe that is to the liking of the individual dancer.
-The sound of a sean-nós dancer's footwork has a rhythmic quality.
-Many dancers prefer a shoe that is capable of percussive sound.
+Competitive stepdancing can be danced with a soft or a hard, percussive shoe, depending on the type of dance and situation.
+Sean-nós dancing is done with any available shoe that is to the liking of the individual dancer.
+The sound of a sean-nós dancer's footwork has its own rhythmic quality, thus many dancers prefer a shoe that is capable of percussive sound.

 Traditional sean-nós dance surfaces include a standard wooden dance floor, a door that has been taken off the hinges, a table, a barrel, or even the top of a stool.
-In those cases, the skill of the dancer is shown by how well s/he can produce the various steps within the narrow bounds of the dance surface.
+In those cases, the skill of the dancer is shown by how well they can produce the various steps within the narrow bounds of the wooden surface.